prism-break/prism-break/README.md

 If you want to edit project descriptions or notes for your language, this data resides in the `./source/db/` directory.

-**Make sure your JSON compiles by using either [JSONLint](http://jsonlint.com/) or your own validator.** A common mistake is putting unescaped quotation marks in a sentence.
+**Make sure your JSON validates by using either [JSONLint](http://jsonlint.com/) or your own validator.** A common mistake is putting unescaped quotation marks in a sentence.
 Make sure to escape them with either HTML entities (curly quotes) or a backslash (straight quotes).

     "description": "Use curly quotes &ldquo;like this&rdquo;.",